Home

 By using the one-piece mounting bracket as shown in the photos and the pick-up inverted, it meant that the wires for the pick-up emerged from the opposite side to the original.
 This wasn’t a problem when using a tie-strap.
 Just make sure there is enough free play in the leads to allow for full movement of the carrier.
 The paler, whitish bit under the pick-up metal mount (photo) is the bit I glued on the carrier to raise it.

 An important point here.
 Where the plastic pick-up carrier rotates around the body of the distributor is prone to wear.
-On mine it had worn ridges which would've held back the movement of the carrier when the vacuum advance mechanism tried to move it.
+On mine it had worn ridges which would've held back the movement of the carrier when the vacuum advance mechanism tried to move it over the ridges.
+It would also increase the air gap between the pick up and the timing wheel - especially critical in an OPUS based system.

 I simply filed the ridges down to a smooth curve, applied moly grease and had no problem.

 These modifications meant that I could adjust and align everything to produce a correctly timed firing signal.
-It also meant that the vacuum advance OR retard (whichever you use) movement was not restricted by the body of the distributor.
+It also meant that the vacuum advance OR retard (whichever you use) movement of the pick up carrier was not restricted by the body of the distributor.
 If I want to remove the disc, I unscrew the pick-up mounting screws about half way and there is just enough slack to move it clear of the disc.

 Amplifier location.